-In the vast majority of cases a gradual taper is the recommended procedure for coming off a mood stabilizer to avoid a sudden shock to the body that could leave the person in a worse off state than before the prescription was initiated.
+In the vast majority of cases, a gradual taper is the recommended procedure for coming off a mood stabilizer to avoid a sudden shock to the body that could leave the person in a worse off state than before the prescription was initiated.

 Lamictal influences two amino acids, aspartate and glutamate.
 These are excitatory neurotransmitters, which Lamictal restricts the release of, thereby causing a calming effect.
-When gradual tapering is occurring, more of these excitatory agents may start to release into the system and this may cause rebound excitability.
+When gradual Lamictal tapering is occurring, more of these excitatory agents may start to release into the system and this may cause rebound excitability.

 Lamictal restricts presynaptic permeability of the excitatory amino acids aspartate and glutamate.
-When a person is withdrawing from the medication, it is generally accepted that more of these excitatory amino acids, with stimulatory neuromodulating capabilities, will begin to flood into the synapse, and there may be a rebound excitability.
-Aspartic acid and glutamic acid are the acidic versions of asparate and glutamate.
+When a person is withdrawing from the medication, it is generally accepted that more of these excitatory amino acids, with stimulatory neuromodulating capabilities, will begin to flood into the synapse, and there may be rebound excitability.
+Aspartic acid and glutamic acid are the acidic versions of aspartate and glutamate.
 This can be further compounded if foods containing versions of aspartate and glutamate are consumed during the withdrawal period.
 Therefore, foods such as diet sodas, processed foods, and artificial sweeteners (which break down into aspartate) should be restricted.
 One can do a search for foods that contain aspartate and glutamate to be sure these can be avoided.
 This modified diet may help significantly during Lamictal withdrawal.

-Information has been collected here covering some often asked questions about the drug’s classification, its properties, how it is used in treatments and several other topics.
+Information has been collected here covering some often asked questions about the drug’s classification, its properties, how it is used in treatments, and several other topics.

 Lamictal dependence can occur over time, as with any medication.
-There is a lot yet to be learned about how Lamictal and similar drugs work, but it is known that the body can build up tolerance to a drug, and that side effects can become problematic.
+There is a lot yet to be learned about how Lamictal and similar drugs work, but it is known that the body can build up a tolerance to a drug, and that side effects can become problematic.

 The decision to come off Lamictal should be carefully assessed in the context of why it was prescribed, and whether the drug has or has not increased the health and quality of life of an individual.